We welcome first-year and transfer applications from international students!

 Note: For the 2021-22 admission cycle, Amherst will also accept the TOEFL iBT Home Edition, the TOEFL ITP for China, and the IELTS Indicator.
 These tests will be weighed equally with the regular TOEFL and IELTS tests.
 We do not accept any other language proficiency tests other than TOEFL/IELTS.

 Waivers: Only those first-year applicants who have completed their entire four-years of secondary education at a school with English as the primary language of instruction are eligible for a waiver of the TOEFL-IELTS requirement.
-Similarly, to be eligible for a TOEFL-IELTS waiver, an international transfer applicant must have been enrolled for the previous four years at schools using English as the primary language of instruction (a combination of secondary school and post-secondary education equaling four years of study at schools with English as the primary language of instruction.)
+Similarly, to be eligible for a TOEFL-IELTS waiver, an international transfer applicant must have completed the most recent four years at schools using English as the primary language of instruction (a combination of secondary school and post-secondary education equaling four years of study at schools with English as the primary language of instruction).

 Recommended TOEFL / IELTS Scores